 Dogs with skin allergies may be triggered by fleas, food ingredients, or environmental allergens.
 Any of these allergies may cause itchy skin around the rear end and lead to repetitive scooting behavior.
-Red itchy skin can also be caused by clipper rash after a haircut at the groomers.
+Red itchy skin can also be caused by clipper rash after a haircut at the groomer.

 If your canine companion has recently had diarrhea, its bottom can quickly become dirty, sore, and irritated, which may also cause them to scoot.
-While this provides some relief temporarily, rubbing its bottom, or excessively licking only exacerbates inflammation, leading to a sore, raw bum.
+While this provides some relief temporarily, rubbing its bottom or excessively licking only exacerbates inflammation, leading to a sore, raw bum.

 Worms are another reason for scooting behaviors.
-Tapeworms in particular tend to cause an itchy bottom and are visible as small segments around the size of a grain of rice.
+Tapeworms, in particular, tend to cause an itchy bottom and are visible as small segments around the size of a grain of rice.
 You might notice these segments around your dog’s bottom or in its stool.

 It’s important to ensure all your pets receive regular worming treatment to prevent them from becoming infected with intestinal worms.
 The common types of intestinal worms found in dogs are roundworm, hookworm, whipworm, and tapeworm.

 Not only do worms steal valuable nutrients from your dog’s gut, but they can make them seriously ill, especially in small puppies.
 Certain species can also infect humans and are particularly dangerous to young children.
 Your veterinarian will be able to diagnose a worm problem and provide you with an effective treatment plan.